jhegemann/Muonbase/README.md

 a bit slow.

 Muonbase does not aim to be extremely portable, instead it is designed to run within a common linux distribution.
-It can be build with gcc and c++-20 standard.
-The g++ version that is currently in use for development is g++ 9.3.0.
+It can be build with gcc and `c++-20` standard.
+The g++ version that is currently in use for development is `g++ 9.3.0`.
 The reason for not making it highly portable in the first place was to save development time.
 In addition, it is assumed to run on *servers* that in most cases run a common linux distribution anyway.
 It is mandatory that epoll system calls are supported, but that is the normal case.